darktable-org/dtdocs/content/module-reference/processing-modules/exposure.md

 ---

 **Note:** Do not use the black level correction to add more density in blacks as this can clip near-black colors out of gamut by generating negative RGB values.
 This can cause problems with some modules later in the pixelpipe.
 Instead, use a tone mapping curve to add density to the blacks.
-For example, you can use the _relative black exposure_ slider on the _scene_ tab of the [filmic rgb](filmic-rgb.md#scene) module, or establish a deeper toe in the [base curve](base-curve.md) module.
+For example, you can use the _relative black exposure_ slider on the _scene_ tab of the [filmic rgb](filmic-rgb.md#scene) module.
 ---

 ## spot exposure mapping